 It’s simple: the Wayback Machine.
 This nifty (and free) service allows you to see all the changes the website’s gone through, including an image of what the site looked like on a specific date (as long as the machine has indexed the site on this particular day).
 This is a great tool for getting an idea of how your competitors have progressed over the years and what changes, if any, they’re making at present to try to get ahead of the game.

 As an online marketer, you may, quite rightly, feel as though backlinks are like gold dust.
-Gone are the days of link farming, where you could purchase hundreds of these with one click, and here are the days where you have to spend hours upon hours building relationships to try to get links back to your site.
+Gone are the days of link farming, where you could purchase hundreds of these with one click, and here are the days where you have to spend hours upon hours link building, and creating real relationships with the media, bloggers, or website administrators to try to get links back to your site.

 So what links have your competitors managed to get, and, perhaps more importantly, what anchor text is being used?

-Moz’s Open Site Explorer is a really useful tool for finding this out.
+Moz’s Open Site Explorer is a really useful tool for identifying your competitor’s backlinks.
 It’ll also give you an indication of your competitors’ domain and page authority, and you can compare link data.

 Other tools to use: